Relief for Chronic Joint Pain Report:

-In 2021 we added an innovative bioelectrical therapy that gets remarkable results.
 The NeoGEN machine by RST Sanexas uses communication level digital technology.
 It is not like standard TENS or muscle stimulation electrotherapies.
 The unit’s microprocessors continually vary the wave frequency, amplitude, polarity, and can pulse the signal up to 20,000 times per second.
 Additionally, for some patients, injections of anesthetics like lidocaine or vitamin supplements are used to enhance treatment effectiveness.
 This advanced therapy is described as electric cell signaling treatment because it activates second messenger signaling (cyclic AMP) resulting in accelerated healing, reducing pain, and restoring function.
-The revolutionary bioelectrical therapy and supplemental injections are performed by trained, license medical providers.
+The revolutionary bioelectrical therapy and supplemental injections are performed by trained, licensed medical providers.

 How does it work?